 Hispanic and Latin American culture places a strong value on family.
 Hispanics and Latin Americans tend to have large, close-knit families.
 It is not uncommon for three generations to live in the same household or nearby each other.
 Grandparents typically play an important role in their grandchildren’s upbringing.
 The emphasis on the well-being of the family makes Hispanic and Latin Americans very group-oriented with family gatherings being commonplace.

 The U.S. has many Spanish-language media outlets ranging from giant commercial broadcasting networks to local radio stations.
 The two largest broadcasting networks are Univision and Telemundo, which provide Spanish-language television to the majority of the U.S. The availability of Spanish-language television has made it possible for Hispanic and Latin Americans to follow the sport of soccer in the U.S. This has influenced the growth in popularity of soccer in the U.S.

 Hispanic and Latin Americans have had a big influence on music in the United States.
 In 1986, Billboard magazine introduced the “Hot Latin Songs” chart, which ranks the best performing songs on Spanish-Language radio stations in the U.S. In 1993, they introduced the “Top Latin Albums” chart, which ranks the top-selling Latin albums in the U.S. The Record Industry Association of America began “Los Premios de Oro y Platino”, meaning “The Gold and Platinum Awards” to certify Latin recordings that contained at least 50% of its content recorded in Spanish.
 Numerous Hispanic and Latin American musicians have achieved international fame such as Jennifer Lopez, Christina Aguilera, and Selena.

-National Hispanic Heritage Month begins September 15th.
-Do some research into Hispanic and Latino cultural events in your area!
+National Hispanic Heritage Month begins September 15 and runs through October 15.
+Check out Hispanic and Latino cultural events in your area!